 There will be staggered availability of each of the NRS-approved tests for use in Texas into the summer of 2020 as test publishers roll out remote testing guidance and capabilities.

-There will be a backlog of individuals needing tests, including new students and current participants who need a posttest.
+There will be a backlog of individuals who need tests, including new students and current participants who need a posttest.
 The predicted inability or limitation established by the publisher to administer tests in small remote group settings will slow providers’ ability to reduce the backlog.

 Local test proctoring may face constraints as trained test proctors split their workload across testing, instruction, and other administrative work.